chrultrabook/docs/index.md

 nav_order: 1
 ---

-<h1><div align="center">Welcome to the Chrultrabook Docs!</div></h1>
+<h1><div align="center">Welcome to the chrultrabook Docs!</div></h1>

-### What is a Chrultrabook and who is this guide for?
+### What is a chrultrabook and who is this guide for?

-A Chrultrabook is a modified Chromebook that is able to run Windows, Linux, or even MacOS by using MrChromebox's Coreboot firmware.
+A chrultrabook is a modified Chromebook that is able to run Windows, Linux, or even macOS by using MrChromebox's coreboot firmware.
 The purpose of this site is to provide documentation that is detailed, user-friendly, and has up to date information about the hardware, software, and firmware on Chromebooks

 <br>